Gallery of Trailblazers

 Dr. Jeanette Epps (M.S.
 '94, Ph.D.
 '00)

-is currently living on the International Space Station (ISS) and is the second Black woman to do so.
+recently returned from life on the International Space Station (ISS) and is the second Black woman to do so.
 Epps has persevered through an extended delay in her spaceflight opportunity and finally took off for a 6-month rotation on the ISS as part of SpaceX Crew-8 on March 3, 2024.

 Riley Grace Roshong, Esq (JD/MPP '23)